What is a Biomedical Engineer?

 Work done by biomedical engineers may include a wide range of activities such as:

-Application of expert systems and artificial intelligence to clinical decision making (computer-based systems for diagnosing diseases).
+- Expert systems and artificial intelligence for clinical decision making

 Where do Biomedical Engineers Work?